makenew/deck-bespoke.js/README.md

 - Write styles with [Sass] and [Autoprefixer].
 - Production assets optimized with [UglifyJS] and [cssnano].
 - Frontend and development dependency management with [npm].
-- Synchronised browser testing with [Browsersync].
+- Automatic browser reloading with [auto-reload-brunch].
 - Cache-optimized assets with [digest-brunch].
 - Linting with the [JavaScript Standard Style], [Sass Lint], and [HTMLHint].
 - Automatically lint on changes with [gulp].